pgRouting/GSoC-pgRouting/doc/metrics/pgr_betweennessCentrality.rst

 	  - Identifier of the vertex
 	* - ``centrality``
 	  - ``FLOAT``
-	  - relative betweenness centrality score of the vertex (will be in range [0,1])
+	  - Relative betweenness centrality score of the vertex (will be in range [0,1])

 See Also
 -------------------------------------------------------------------------------